With history against her, Kshama Sawant fights for her political life

 Since at least 1997, no incumbent council member has received less than 37% of the vote in a primary and gone on to win, according to city records.
 The closest was Richard McIver, who won 39% in the 2005 primary and won in November.
 But others who performed better than Sawant in the primary have then gone on to lose — including Margaret Pageler (38.9%) and Heidi Wills (43.6 %) during 2003's "strippergate" scandal.
 (Wills is running for council again, this year, in District 6.)

-Sawant's opponent this year is Egan Orion, an events coordinator, web designer and leader of PrideFest, Seattle’s yearly LGBT celebration.
+Sawant's opponent this year is Egan Orion, an events coordinator, web designer and leader of PrideFest, an annual LGBTQ celebration in Seattle.
 He's fully embraced a unity message, campaigning on a message of "It’s not us vs. them.
 It’s just us."

 The message echoes past election attacks against Sawant: She doesn't collaborate, she grandstands, she's "divisive."
 Sawant, for her part, has been consistent in her message since she was first elected in 2013, that it’s necessary to pick sides.
 The success or failure of Sawant's campaign, then, becomes this year's purest test to see whether and how much Seattle today differs from Seattle in 2015.